Micky Ward: Life after boxing

 Ward still lives in Lowell, where he is part owner of both a boxing gym as well as an outdoor hockey rink.

 He is married to Charlene Fleming, his longtime girlfriend, who is also a former athlete.
 He also has a daughter named Kasie from a previous relationship.

 He manages the boxing gym he owns with his Nephew Sean.
 With his brother Dicky Eklund, training new boxers entering its academy.
-In late 2024 the duo expanded the gyms size, adding additional recourses such as a sauna and cold plunge tanks.
+In late 2024 the duo expanded the gym's size, adding additional recourses such as a sauna and cold plunge tanks.